Serena-Smart-Home-Smart-Wellbeing/serena-backend/README.md

 | SPOTIFY_CLIENT_SECRET | Spotify Client Secret you can get from your Spotify developer project |
 | SERENA_EMOTION_DETECTOR_URL | Use our production URL [https://serena-emotion-detector-2g6tjw7nja-et.a.run.app](https://serena-emotion-detector-2g6tjw7nja-et.a.run.app) or fill it with your own deployment of [Serena Emotion Detector model](https://github.com/Serena-Smart-Home-Smart-Wellbeing/serena-emotion-detector) |

-Then, setup your local MySQL server:
+Then, set up your local MySQL server:

 1. Create `serena_db` database
 2. Change `DATABASE_URL` in `.env` file to your MySQL connection string, example: `mysql://root:123@localhost:3306/serena_db`
-3. Run `npm run prisma-migrate:dev` to migrate the database schema and setup Prisma client
+3. Run `npm run prisma-migrate:dev` to migrate the database schema and set up Prisma client

 Finally, install the dependencies and run the server: